asterics/AsTeRICS-Grid-Helper/wordforms/README.md

 This project is the spiritual successor to https://github.com/Volskaar/asterics_grid_api_v1.git.
 It does not extend the mentioned projects functionality but is much rather a more functional extension of the original project https://github.com/asterics/AsTeRICS-Grid.git.

+This PHP script is a web-based tool for scraping German verb conjugations from Wiktionary.
+It processes the conjugation tables and provides the data in either JSON or CSV format, based on the user's request.

 ## How it works

 1. The scraper.php performs a GET request